heraldofgargos/godot-fmod-integration/README.md

 This module exposes most of the Studio API functions to Godot's GDScript and also provides helpers for performing common functions like attaching Studio events to Godot nodes and playing 3D/positional audio. _It is still very much a work in progress and some API functions are not yet exposed._ Feel free to tweak/extend it based on your project's needs.

 **Note:** FMOD provides a C# wrapper for their API which is used in the Unity integration and it is possible to use the same wrapper to build an integration for Godot in C#.
-However do note that this would only work on a Mono build of Godot and performance might not be on the same level as a C++ integration.
+However do note that this would only work on a Mono build of Godot and performance might not be on the same level as a Native/C++ integration.

 ## Installing the module